MLGlobalHealth/MCHTrends/data/README.md

 All data are publicly available to download from CDC WONDER (https://wonder.cdc.gov).
 Data used in this study are provided in the `cdc_wonder_links.txt` file.

 Maternal deaths data are extracted from the Provisional Mortality Statistics tables, available for 1999-2023.
-Fetal deaths data are extracted from the Fetal Deaths table, available for 2005-2023.
+Fetal deaths data are extracted from the Fetal Deaths table, available for 2005-2021.
 Natality data (to index deaths by live births) are extracted from three Natality datasets covering 1995-2023.

-The death counts are aggregated (separately or in combination) by year, age, racial/ethnic group, state and census region.
+The death counts are aggregated (separately or in combination) by year, age, racial/ethnic group, and census region.

 ---
 ## Natality Data